 - reduced body mass index (BMI)

 However, these benefits weren’t seen to be influenced by, or associated with, study participants’ blood types.

-Blood type diets may yield weight loss and other positive results because they’re highly restrictive.
-They also eliminate foods which are known to adversely affect health.
+Blood-type diets may yield weight loss and other positive results because they’re highly restrictive.
+They also eliminate foods that are known to adversely affect health.